Beerwah, Queensland: Education

 Beerwah State High School is a government secondary (7–12) school for boys and girls at 35 Roberts Road.
 In 2018, the school had an enrolment of 895 students with 86 teachers (79 full-time equivalent) and 44 non-teaching staff (30 full-time equivalent).
 It includes a special education program.

 Amenities

 The Sunshine Coast Regional Council operates a public library at 25 Peachester Road.

 The Beerwah branch of the Queensland Country Women's Association meets at 39 Simpson Street.

 Anglican church services are held at the Mary MacKillop Catholic Centre at 160 Peachester Road.

-Glasshouse Country Uniting Church (also known as Beewah Uniting Church) is at 29 Twin Peaks Drive.
+Glasshouse Country Uniting Church (also known as Beerwah Uniting Church) is at 29 Twin Peaks Drive.

 There are a number of parks in the locality, including: